NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 Public Health Risks: We may disclose health information about you for public health activities.
 These activities generally include the following:

-If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to an order issued by a court or administrative tribunal.
-We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only after efforts have been made to tell you about the request and you have time to obtain an order protecting the information requested.
+Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to an order issued by a court or administrative tribunal.
+We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only in compliance with the provisions of California law that require the party issuing the subpoena to notify you and provide you with an opportunity to object to the disclosure of the information.

 Law Enforcement: We may release health information to law enforcement officials: